dcmikki/devbox-windows/README.md

 ```
 Note: YouCompleteMe can take 5+ minutes to install; I believe it uses many submodules.

 9. Build YCM as per the [official documentation](https://github.com/Valloric/YouCompleteMe#windows).
-Unfortunately this involves some heavy duty dependencies, including a Visual Studio install for all the dev tools.
+Unfortunately this involves a heavy duty Visual Studio installation, required for the dev tools to build YCM.
+Using just the 'Desktop Development with C++' option, it clocks in at a whopping 5.1GB.
 10. Pick some Windows compatible fonts from [nerd-fonts](https://github.com/ryanoasis/nerd-fonts/) and install them.